Jolan Brightwind waited patiently for the strangers to enter the hall.

 Bloodclaw stared at Samson for a brief moment.
 “For over one hundred years we have had little to no information on The Rift.
 Going south towards Death’s Desert will provide answers of some kind.
 For your group this is a threat that you can handle.”

 Before Samson could speak further Advisor Willow interjected, “I believe that your skills would be better used at the heart of the problem.
-I purpose that you go north east towards The Rift.
+I propose that you go north east towards The Rift.
 This is where activity is highest and it has the largest number of threats to the villages that surround it.
 But be warned, the villagers there are a stubborn lot, not yet ready to leave their homes.
 On top of which there are reports of undead monsters that roam the foothills,” Advisor Willow looked down towards the table briefly, and then back towards the group.

 “What aren’t you telling us?”
 Freya asked as she stared at the advisor.